 #3 Brand Name

-#4 Unique Selling Point (USP)
+#4 Unique Selling Point (USP) of Food Product

-#5 Target Audience
+#5 The Target Audience

-#6 Special Highlights
+#6 Special Highlights on Food Packaging

-For instance, if there was a yummy chocolate cake in the market that has an equally yummy packaging design; it will surely attract a variety of customers.
+For instance, if there was a yummy chocolate cake with equally tasteful packaging design, it will surely attract a variety of customers.
 These customers will continue buying this product without ever knowing that adding whipped cream on top of the cake could enhance its chocolaty taste.

-#8 Nutritional Facts
+#8 Nutritional Facts on Food Label

 Source : [Nutrition Food Label]

 This should be a no brainer for the consumer goods.
 In current times, people are becoming more concerned about their health.
 As the saying goes, you are what you eat.